 - 6-7 am is actually a very common and natural timeframe for your baby to wake.

-- And if your baby is waking up at all before 4 am, this is considered a night waking.
+- If your baby is waking up at all before 4 am, this is considered a night waking.

 So, how can we fix these early mornings that occur between 4 and 6 am?